SoA-UET/frontend-core-portal/docs/services/core/S06_Core_Employee_Identity_Service.md

 Here are the peer services that the S06: Core Employee Identity Service service may interact with.
 We will come up with the flow of this service itself later.

-- S08_METRICS SERVICE: [Detailed documentation in S08_Core_Metrics_Service.md](S08_Core_Metrics_Service.md) S8 – Metrics Service is the service responsible for collecting, storing, processing, and providing statistical data (metrics) for the entire Telcenter Core system.
+- S08_METRICS SERVICE is the service responsible for collecting, storing, processing, and providing statistical data (metrics) for the entire Telcenter Core system.
-  It plays a critical role in:
-  - Monitoring system performance
-  - Evaluating consultation quality
-  - Analyzing user behavior
-  - Supporting management decision-making and operational optimization

 ## A Note on API Transport Layers